 Maple Bacon Cupcakes are a deliciously sweet and salty treat.
 With pancake flavored cake and fluffy maple buttercream frosting, these made from scratch cupcakes are a must have dessert!

 I must admit, when the whole bacon dessert craze happened, I wasn’t that into it.
-Then I had a maple bacon cupcake at Duck Donuts while on an Outer Banks vacation and my mind was forever changed!!!!
+Then I had a maple bacon donut at Duck Donuts while on an Outer Banks vacation and my mind was forever changed!!!!

 The combo of rich maple syrup with salty bacon is addictively delicious.
 So, a couple of years ago I made maple bacon cupcakes for a party.